-- a.
-Minimum finished floor to ceiling dimensions are set out in the Building Code of Australia. - b.
-It is encouraged to provide minimum ceiling heights of 2.7m min. finished floor level to finished ceiling level for habitable rooms.
-For habitable rooms with a raking ceiling it is preferable to have at least 30% of the ceiling at 2.7m high.
+a.
+Provide minimum ceiling heights of 2.7m min. finished floor level to finished ceiling level for habitable rooms.
+For habitable rooms with a raking ceiling at least 30% of the ceiling is to be at 2.7m high.

 Double height ceiling spaces can significantly increase light penetration into narrow or one-sided apartments as well as add to the quality of the internal space.